Why would anyone want to break into my account?

 b) Clear up recognised devices

-Now that you've enabled two-factor authentication you should do a spring clean of devices that Facebook is currently associating with your account.
+Now that you've enabled two-factor authentication you should do a spring clean of devices that are currently associated with your Facebook account.
 This will ensure that only known devices are allowed to login.

 Step 1: Back in the settings and just under the "Use two-factor authentication" option is the heading "Authorized Logins".
 Click the "View" button.